-- In 2023, the groundwater analytical results for the required parameters of analysis satisfied their respective ODWS, except for the sodium concentration within the groundwater at monitoring well MW4.
-Based on the interpreted groundwater flow direction and the analytical results for sodium at downgradient monitoring wells in closer proximity to the DYEC facility, there is no indication that the elevated concentrations of sodium within the groundwater at MW4 migrated downgradient as a result of DYEC waste treatment operations.
-As discussed, the elevated concentration of sodium detected at MW4 in 2023 are interpreted to be attributed to the seasonal exfiltration of salt-impacted surface water from the East SWMP that is interpreted to more easily migrate through the relatively permeable sandy silt and into the screened interval of monitoring well MW4.
+- In 2024, the groundwater analytical results for the required parameters of analysis satisfied their respective ODWS, except for the sodium concentration within the groundwater at monitoring well MW4.
+Based on the interpreted groundwater flow direction and the analytical results for sodium at downgradient monitoring wells in closer proximity to the DYEC facility, there is no indication that the elevated concentrations of sodium within the groundwater at MW4 migrated downgradient as a result of DYEC waste treatment operations. - As discussed, the elevated concentration of sodium detected at MW4 in 2024 are interpreted to be attributed to the seasonal exfiltration of salt-impacted surface water from the East SWMP that is interpreted to more easily migrate through the relatively permeable sandy silt and into the screened interval of monitoring well MW4.
 The fluctuating/increasing chloride trend appears to have begun around 2016.
 The increase wasn't noted until nearly two (2) years after DYEC was constructed, which could indicate the residence time it took the salt-impacted surface water to accumulate in the SWMP and subsequently migrate in the subsurface toward MW4.
-Therefore, no remedial actions are warranted to address the noted chloride concentrations. - Overall, based on a review of 2023 and historical groundwater analytical results for the Site, the data suggests that DYEC waste treatment operations have not had an adverse effect on groundwater quality at the Site. - In 2020, an inspection of monitoring well MW4 determined that the surface seal was in good condition and that its location along the inner downslope of the East SWMP is such that overland runoff from the adjacent roadway cannot directly enter the well.
+Therefore, no remedial actions are warranted to address the noted chloride concentrations. - Overall, based on a review of 2024 and historical groundwater analytical results for the Site, the data suggests that DYEC waste treatment operations have not had an adverse effect on groundwater quality at the Site. - In 2020, an inspection of monitoring well MW4 determined that the surface seal was in good condition and that its location along the inner downslope of the East SWMP is such that overland runoff from the adjacent roadway cannot directly enter the well.
 Given the capture area of the East SWMP and its interpreted design as an exfiltration pond, it is interpreted that stormwater entering the East SWMP is impacted by on-site road/parking lot de-icing practices during the winter months.
-The impacted stormwater is interpreted to exfiltrate into the shallow subsurface, which subsequently migrates downgradient toward MW4, which is screened within a more permeable upper soil unit in comparison to monitoring nest MW3, which are screened within the deeper more impermeable silty clay unit near the southwest pond. - The routine surface water monitoring program (i.e. placement and monitoring of sondes in Tooley Creek) for DYEC will be re-instated in the 2024 monitoring year, as construction activities in the immediate area have been completed.
+The impacted stormwater is interpreted to exfiltrate into the shallow subsurface, which subsequently migrates downgradient toward MW4, which is screened within a more permeable upper soil unit in comparison to monitoring nest MW3, which is screened within the deeper, more impermeable silty clay unit near the southwest pond. - The routine surface water monitoring program (i.e. placement and monitoring of sondes in Tooley Creek) for DYEC was reinstated in 2024.
+The results of the surface water monitoring program indicate that DYEC had no measurable influence on surface water quality within Tooley Creek during the 2024 monitoring period.

-Based on the findings of the 2023 monitoring program, the following recommendations are provided for consideration.
+Based on the findings of the 2024 monitoring program, the following recommendations are provided for consideration.

-- The surface water monitoring program should resume in 2024, given that the construction activities in the immediate area have subsided.
-An evaluation of the Surface Water Monitoring will be undertaken for placement and monitoring of the sondes in Tooley Creek. - The concentrations of salt-related parameters chloride, sodium, calcium, magnesium, bromide, and potassium within the groundwater at the Site should continue to be evaluated on an ongoing basis to confirm effects of roadway and parking lot de-icing practices on groundwater and verify that impacts are not attributed to DYEC waste treatment operations.
+- Based on the 2024 and historical findings, consideration should be given to discontinuing the surface water monitoring program during periods when there is no on-Site construction or disturbance, as its value for assessing DYEC related impacts is limited when these activities are not occurring. - The concentrations of salt-related parameters chloride, sodium, calcium, magnesium, bromide, and potassium within the groundwater at the Site should continue to be evaluated on an ongoing basis to confirm effects of roadway and parking lot de-icing practices on groundwater and verify that impacts are not attributed to DYEC waste treatment operations.